DigitalDiscordTeam/DigitalDiscord/README.md

 # DigitalDiscord

 DigitalDiscord is a text-based puzzle game in the Terminal.
-You have to solve some probleams by edit the config files!
+You have to solve some problems by edit the config files!

 ## Story